 Whether you actually benefit from this higher downstream speed does depend on your Comcast plan, though.
 To find out how much you would actually benefit from an upgraded modem, be sure to check how the download speed compares to your plan’s speed.
 You can also see what your current download speed is with a free utility like speedtest.net.

-Your network is only as strong as the weakest link, so you will also want to compare your modem’s download rating to your router’s download rating, as well as the wireless card of your main devices.
+Your network is only as strong as the weakest link, so you will also want to compare your modem’s download rating to your router’s download rating, plus that of the wireless cards of your main devices.

 Still, going with the SB6190 will mean peace of mind that at the heart of your home network, you have a solid connection to your source.